byzebib/personal-website/README.md

 Technically, this isn't my first repository.
-The other repos I posted....
-I really had no idea what I was doing.
+The other repos I posted.... well, I really had no idea what I was doing.
 Consider this as my first official repository on GitHub.

 I enjoy :running: and :books:.